Actionable Entities Recognition Benchmark for Interactive Fiction

-Let us discuss how CGR differs from NER.
-To do that we use a recent T-NER model developed by \citet{ushio2021t}.
-The pre-trained T-NER realization of the XLM-RoBERTa \footnote{https://huggingface.co/asahi417/tner-xlm-roberta-large-all-english} works in the entity span prediction regime marking the beginning and the end of a named entity in the text.
-Table \ref{tab:XLM} shows the results of the pre-trained T-NER of the CGIF dataset along with results after fine-tuning.
+Let us discuss how AER differs from NER.
+To do that, we use a T-NER model developed by \citet{ushio2021t}.
+The T-NER realization based on the XLM-RoBERTa \footnote{https://huggingface.co/asahi417/tner-xlm-roberta-large-all-english} works in the entity span prediction regime marking the beginning and the end of a named entity in the text.
+The transformer-based architectures significantly outperform classical NLP models on NER tasks, so we see no reason why the situation would differ for AER.
+Thus, we validate the proposed task regarding the state-of-the-art NER solution.
+Table \ref{tab:XLM} shows the results of the pre-trained T-NER of the BAER dataset along with results after fine-tuning.

-Table \ref{tab:XLM} illustrates that Chekhov's Guns profoundly differ from Named Entities.
-Fine-tuning a pre-trained T-NER model on the CGIF dataset boosts the F-1 score from virtually zero to something around one-half, yet there is room for progress.
-It is important to note that CGIF is far smaller than the NER datasets that are commonly used in the literature.
-This experiment allows us to conclude that CGs form a distinct category of entities that is out of the scope of current NER: some of the named entities are Chekhov's guns yet a lot of Chekhov's Guns are NOT named entities.
+Table \ref{tab:XLM} illustrates that Actionable Entities profoundly differ from Named Entities.
+Fine-tuning a pre-trained T-NER model on the BAER dataset boosts the F-1 score from virtually zero to around one-half, yet there is room for progress.
+It is important to note that BAER is far smaller than the NER datasets that are commonly used in the literature.
+This experiment allows us to conclude that AEs form a distinct category of entities that is out of the scope of current NER: some named entities are actionable, yet many Actionable Entities are NOT named.

-Table \ref{tab:relfreq} provides some qualitative understanding of the contrast between named entities and CGs.
+Table \ref{tab:relfreq} provides some qualitative understanding of the contrast between named entities and AEs.
 T-NER classifies detected entities into several categories.
-After fine-tuning XLM-RoBERTa-based T-NER on CGIF dataset, we apply T-NER and our CGR model to four different datasets and look for the T-NER categories that are dominated by CGs.
-The CGIF column stands for the validation part of CGIF.
-There are only three T-NER categories, in which Chekhov's guns happen to be a majority here.
-These are "product" with only one NER that is not a CG per every eighteen CGs, "person" with one NER that is not a CG per 2.6 CGs, and "work of art" with one NER that is not a CG per two CGs.
+After fine-tuning XLM-RoBERTa-based T-NER on BAER dataset, we apply T-NER and our AER model to four different datasets and look for the T-NER categories that AEs dominate.
+The BAER column stands for the validation part of BAER.
+There are only three T-NER categories in which Actionable Entities are a majority.
+These are "product" with only one NER that is not an AE per every eighteen AEs, "person" with one NER that is not an AE per 2.6 AEs, and "work of art" with one NER that is not an AE per two AEs.